react-native-camera/react-native-camera/docs/RNCamera.md

 #### `Android` `permissionDialogMessage`

 Starting on android M individual permissions must be granted for certain services, the camera is one of them, you can use this to change the content of the dialog prompt requesting permissions.

+#### `Android` `permissionButtonPositive`

+If `permissionDialogTitle` or `permissionDialogMessage` is set, a dialog prompt requesting permissions is displayed with possibility to have a positive button for acceptance.

+#### `Android` `permissionButtonNegative`

+If `permissionDialogTitle` or `permissionDialogMessage` is set, a dialog prompt requesting permissions is displayed with possibility to have a negative button for rejection.

 #### `notAuthorizedView`